quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint MUST NOT delay transmission of a packet containing a PATH_RESPONSE frame unless constrained by congestion control.

-A PATH_RESPONSE frame MUST be sent on the network path where the PATH_CHALLENGE was received.
+A PATH_RESPONSE frame MUST be sent on the network path where the PATH_CHALLENGE frame was received.
 This ensures that path validation by a peer only succeeds if the path is functional in both directions.
 This requirement MUST NOT be enforced by the endpoint that initiates path validation, as that would enable an attack on